-Questions on merit salary increments may be appealed by the faculty member to the VCAA/R. A faculty committee composed of three members shall be named by the VCAA/R after having received lists, each containing three names, from the appealing faculty member and the Dean.
-The VCAA/R shall select one person from each list and one from the faculty at large.
-The faculty committee shall independently review the case and make its recommendation to the VCAA/R. The VCAA/R shall then rule on the appeal.
+Questions on merit salary increments may be appealed by the faculty member to the Provost/EVCAA.
+A faculty committee composed of three members shall be named by the Provost/EVCAA after having received lists, each containing three names each, from the appealing faculty member and the Dean.
+One person shall be selected from each list.
+The faculty committee shall independently review the case and make its recommendation to the Provost/EVCAA.
+The Provost/EVCAA shall then rule on the appeal.
 If the individual wishes to appeal the decision, he/she may appeal to the Chancellor.

-212 APPEALS (BOARD OF REGENTS' POLICY 203.5.2)
+210 APPEALS (BOR POLICY 203.5.2)